n1k0/nicolas.perriault.net/pages/code/2013/flatten-javascript-pyramids-with-async-js.md

         });
     });

-[Async.js] is a great package and one of the most popular of the [node ecosystem], but there are [many more others](https://npmjs.org/browse/keyword/async).
+[Async.js] is a great package and one of the most popular of the [node ecosystem], but there are [many others](https://npmjs.org/browse/keyword/async).

 Such a library combined with a [functional approach](http://cjohansen.no/talks/2012/sdc-functional/) provides a killer combo to solve your daily problems when programming [Javascript] (<small>with a small *s* because [I'm punk](https://twitter.com/domenic/status/296021285736161280).</small>)